AssetBlock/arc-01/README.md

 **Investor**: An investor who will receive, hold, and request transfers of tokens.
 Controls the private keys of their own `investor[n]-public-address` account in the examples below.

-**Compliance Manager**: A member of the issuer who has authority to manually verify or work with a trusted third party who verify that the accounts involved in a transaction adhere to the rules set forth in the token's [compliance specification](./compliance.md).
-Controls the private keys of the `issuer-public-address` account in the examples below.
+**Compliance Manager**: A delegate of the issuer or the issuer themselves who has authority to verify that the accounts involved in a transaction adhere to the rules set forth in the token's [compliance specification](./compliance.md).

+Controls the private keys of the `compliance-manager-public-address` account in the examples below.

 ## Compliance Ruleset